Staff & Volunteers

 Mike WesslerMike Wessler is our Communications Director.
 He's the author of SMH: The rapid & unregulated growth of e-messaging in prisons.
 Mike has more than a decade of experience helping nonprofit organizations, campaigns, and elected officials accomplish their goals through strategic communication.
 He has done communications work at the Massachusetts Office of the State Auditor and the Office of the Montana Governor, as well as the Montana Department of Labor and the Montana Democratic Party.
 He has a Bachelor’s degree in Political Science from Florida State University.

-Leah Wang is a Research Analyst at the Prison Policy Initiative.
+Leah Wang is a Senior Research Analyst at the Prison Policy Initiative.
 She is the co-author of Beyond the count: A deep dive into state prison populations and Building exits off the highway to mass incarceration: Diversion programs explained.
 Leah holds a M.S in Sustainability Science from the University of Massachusetts Amherst, and a B.A in Economics and Environmental Studies from Bowdoin College.
 Prior to joining the Prison Policy Initiative, Leah was an analyst at the Massachusetts Department of Correction, and has worked in agriculture, local food systems, and outdoor education.
 Leah has spent several years teaching and working with prison and jail education programs, like Petey Greene and The New Garden Society.

 Danielle Squillante Danielle Squillante is Prison Policy Initiative’s Development and Communications Associate.
 In this position, she handles the day-to-day fundraising activities for the organization and helps it reach new audiences with its work.
 She previously worked for ROCA as a program manager and education support specialist.
 Danielle is also a former public school teacher.
 She has a master’s degree from Mount Holyoke College and a bachelor’s degree from Hampshire College.